Swivel-Finance/gost/docs/lender/Lender.md

 | --- | --- |
 |`uint256` | the amount of principal tokens lent out
 ### lend
-Can be called before maturity to lend to Sense while minting Illuminate tokens
+lend method signature for sense

-> lend method signature for sense sense provides a [divider] contract that splits [target] assets (underlying) into PTs and YTs.
+> this method can be called before maturity to lend to Sense while minting Illuminate tokens sense provides a [divider] contract that splits [target] assets (underlying) into PTs and YTs.
 Each [target] asset has a [series] of contracts, each identifiable by their [maturity].

 #### Declaration